JuliaEarth/ImageQuilting.jl/docs/src/index.md

 ] add ImageQuilting
 ```

-For even faster computation with GPUs, please follow the instructions in [GPU support](gpu-support.md).

 ## Talks

 Below is a list of talks related to this project.
 For more material, please subscribe to the